Vaginal Bleeding or Spotting during Pregnancy

-If you have a miscarriage it does not predict that you are unfit to carry a healthy baby to term later.
-According to research, 40% pregnancies end in miscarriage.
+If you have a miscarriage, it does not predict that you are unfit to carry a healthy baby to term later.
+According to research, 40% of pregnancies end in miscarriage.

 2. In Late Pregnancy

 - Placenta previa – The placenta connects the baby to the uterine wall.
 It can cover the cervical opening partially or completely.
 Bleeding because of this is called placenta previa.
-During later stages of pregnancy, the walls of the cervix are dilated preparing for labor.
+During later stages of pregnancy, the walls of the cervix are dilated, preparing for labour.
 Some of the placental blood vessels get ruptured.
-This is the cause of vaginal bleeding in the 3rd trimester 20% of the times.
-Risk of placenta previa is high when –
+This is the cause of vaginal bleeding in the 3rd trimester 20% of the time.
+The risk of placenta previa is high when –

 - There have been multiple pregnancies